X-Nico

 Hoogendyk was first elected to the Michigan House of Representatives in 2002 representing the 61st district, which includes the cities of Portage and Parchment, and the townships of Alamo, Kalamazoo, Oshtemo, Prairie Ronde and Texas.

-KICA-FM, a radio station (98.3 FM) licensed to Farwell, Texas, United States
+KETK-LP, a low-power television station (channel 53) licensed to Lufkin, Texas, United States

 Liberty County Airport